cdl-geneseo/geneseo-dictionary/B/Bra.md

 # Bra

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bra

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 noun-  a variation of bro, a term used between guys to imply brotherhood or friendship